As Tax Day 2017 Approaches, More than $1 Billion in Unclaimed Tax Refunds Is About to Expire

-More than $1 Billion in 2013 Tax refunds Is About to Expire
+More than $1 Billion in 2013 Tax Refunds Is About to Expire

 Taxpayers Have 3 Years to Secure Unclaimed Income Tax Refunds

 Many people seem to incorrectly believe that once they have missed the tax filing deadline, they can no longer claim their tax refund.
-This is an erroneous belief.
 In reality, taxpayers have a three-year window in which they may claim their tax refund.
 Thus, because tax returns for the 2013 tax year were not due until April 2014, taxpayers have until April 2017 to claim their refund.
 Tax day falls on April 18, 2017, meaning that this is the last day a taxpayer can claim any tax refund from the 2013 tax year.
 If a taxpayer files their taxes after this date (and they may need to do so due to an IRS audit or other enforcement action), he or she will not be able to claim any refund.

 One of the main reasons why taxpayers are hesitant to file taxes after failing to file for one or more years is that they are afraid of facing non-compliance penalties.
 However, it is essential to note that in many cases this concern is not justified.
 If a taxpayer was entitled to receive a tax refund, then he or she is not subject to the late filing penalty.

-Correct Failures to File and Secure Your Unclaimed Tax Refund With a Sacramento Tax Lawyer
+Correct Failures to File and Secure Your Unclaimed Tax Refund with a Sacramento Tax Lawyer

 A Sacramento tax attorney of NewPoint Law Group is here to help taxpayers in California comply with all tax filing, reporting, and related obligations.
 We can help you come back into compliance with the tax code and determine whether you may be entitled to receive any refunds.
 To schedule a confidential consultation, please call 1-800-358-0305 or contact us online.